SharkSnack/shiren-ds2/content/dungeons/castle-tower.md

 # Strategy

-This dungeon is easy enough to clear without bringing any items, but extra onigiri is nice.<br/>Level up at the Training Hall before entering if you want an easier time.
+This dungeon can be cleared without bringing any items, but extra onigiri is nice.<br/>Level up at the Training Hall before entering if you want an easier time.

 Linger and hunt Dragon Guards (6-8F) if you want to collect some Escape Scrolls for later.